Part 1. An Early Airline (and some planes it flew)

 Lockheed Electra 10 Cockpit

 In later aircraft, the grouping of indicators has been greatly improved.
 But, this Electra 10 panel (above) tells any pilot examining aviation's progress that the Electra instrument panel represented an important step forward for safe flight and especially for safe instrument flight.
-In the background of the next photo, we see a Stinson gullwing used by Northeast Airlines for executive trips and utility purposes.
-(Robert Mudge, author of "Adventures of a Yellowbird," and an early Boston & Maine/Norheast Airlines pilot, recalls flying their Stinson Reliant, a gullwing, to take senior executives and major stockholders on special trips.)
+In the background of the next photo at Boston's airport, we see a Stinson gullwing used by Northeast Airlines for executive trips and utility purposes.
+(Robert Mudge, author of "Adventures of a Yellowbird," and an early Boston & Maine/Northeast Airlines pilot, recalls flying their Stinson Reliant, a gullwing, to take senior executives and major stockholders on special trips.)

 Foreground above, a view of Boston & Maine Airways' Lockheed 10 Electra loading passengers.
-Photo again courtesy of the Beverly Historical Society.
+Photo again courtesy of the Beverly Massachusetts Historical Society.
 The 10 and 12 Electras, each with their own series of alphabet modifications, A's, B's even E's, were prominent in early airline development.
 As shown earlier, these models enabled their pilots to fly schedules that occasionally required instrument flying, a necessity if "schedules" were to mean something.
 Trains were still the competition and trains met schedules.
 Amelia Earhart and her navigator disappeared over the Pacific flying an aircraft like this.
+We will see her shortly, in a rare photo.

 Let's take a pause here and take a quick look at Lockheed in the 1930s.
 First an outline drawing of the Model 10.